xbexbex/Spotify-Shuffler/README.md

 ﻿# SpotifySysteemi
 Getting tired with the attrocious Spotify shuffle algorithm?
-Try this simple playlist randomizer.
+Try this simple playlist randomizer, made with Java.

 **User instructions:**
 Simply use the form the log in to spotify using your spotify username and password.
 If all goes well, you should be greeted with a list of your playlists.